The Fractured Nation Interviews

 Democracy, Liberty and Western Art as Blasphemies

-As I was saying previously, unfortunately I don't have a degree in religious studies so I don’t know what to believe.
+Johnny: I understand, and thank you for understanding, [sighing] I am sooo relieved.
+As I was saying, unfortunately, I don't have a degree in religious studies so I don’t know what to believe.
 Perhaps you could enlighten me and our viewers on why the so-called Greco-Roman civilization, the Renaissance, the Enlightenment were all, in your opinion, big mistakes.

 Muhammad: Again, it is not an opinion, it is a fact.
 Take the Greeks’ poisoned gift of democracy.
 If Allah, The Fashioner of Forms had wanted the masses to make decisions he would not have given us the Prophets, the Mullahs, the Imams, thousands of holy men to instruct the faithful about what Allah, The Subtle One, expects of them.

 Greco-Roman philosophy!
 If Allah, The All-Embracing, The All-Knowing, had wanted the masses to question his creation he would not have given us the Koran.

 As to liberty being the most precious possession?
 One of the meanings of Islam in Arabic is to surrender your will to God so the Greek’s definition of liberty is so much nonsense.